SylvainLeDEV/SylvainLeDEV.github.io/README.md

 So be lenient and enjoy!

-Right now, I let my code like this.
-I will improve it in the future.
+Right now, I am letting my code like this because I have another project.
+I promise I will improve it in the future.